-Land Bank funds used for acquisition can only be used on behalf of the endowment from which the funds originated.
+Land Bank funds used for acquisition can only to be used on behalf of the endowment from which the funds originated.
+The minimum return requirement for new investments will be reviewed and updated as necessary based on the Strategic Reinvestment Plan.